dfm/feedfinder2/README.rst

 Now, ``feeds`` is the list: ``['http://xkcd.com/atom.xml', 'http://xkcd.com/rss.xml']``.
-There is some attempt made to rank feeds from best candidate to worst but… well… you never know.
+There is some attempt made to rank feeds from best candidate to worst but... well... you never know.

 License
 -------